andersfuf/UIS_Prototype/README.md

 ##### Logging on.

+EUS1: As a bank employee, I can log in and log out of the system, so that I can perform operations on behalf of customers securely.
 EUS1 (lasse, 100%) Log in.
 EUS1 is very similar to CUS1.
 60% finished even though it is not started.
-EUS1: As a bank employee, I can log in and log out of the system, so that I can perform operations on behalf of customers securely.

-EMP-1-1-2022(22, anders, 100%): Employee-part Carry authencication to all employee related endpoints: As an authenticated employee i have employee functions.
+EUS-1-1-2022(anders, 100%): Employee-part Carry authencication to all employee related endpoints: As an authenticated employee i have employee functions.

 EUS1-2: (anders, 100%) ER to relational part.
 Created table manages with account_type field.
 Need to fix manages.